-- Loss of key programming rights;

-- Changes in the competitive landscape for media businesses;
+- · Loss of key programming rights; - · Changes in the competitive landscape for media businesses, including changes in the advertising market; - · Changes in the way in which consumers find and access content; and - · Changes in the regulatory environment.

-- Technology changes; and

-- · Changes in the regulatory environment.

 The key risks affecting Nine's business and the way in which Nine manages those risks are outlined in the Operating and Financial Review in the Company's Annual Report.